-Bradley's mother, Pam, was his principal at Broken Arrow (Oklahoma) High School.
+Bradley's mother, Pam, was his principal at Broken Arrow High School in Broken Arrow, Oklahoma.
 It kept Archie close to his books, for sure.

 "When your mom is the principal, you’re held to a different standard.
 She wouldn’t let me play if I got anything below a B and I know she’s not playing around.
 If I have a problem, she’ll help me but if she thinks I’m lazy, there are no excuses.”